 Thank you for your interest in Mid-Atlantic D.O.G.S.!

-You are very welcome to visit one of training sessions, see what we do and walk along with some of our dog teams.
+You are very welcome to visit one of our training sessions, see what we do and walk along with some of our dog teams.
 We will be happy to answer your questions.
 Wear sturdy long pants, hiking boots and dress for the weather.
 We are out at least four hours and usually six or more, so bring plenty of water, too.

 Please email us before you come, just in case we have a last-minute site change.
 (We ask that you do not bring your dog with you the first few visits).